NOAAS Rude

 NOAAS Rude (S 590) was an American Rude-class hydrographic survey ship that was in commission in the National Oceanic and Atmospheric Administration (NOAA) from 1970 to 2008.
-Prior to its NOAA career, it was in commission in the United States Coast and Geodetic Survey from 1967 to 1970 as USC&GS Rude (ASV 90).
-It was named for Gilbert T. Rude, former Chief of the Division of Coastal Surveys of the Coast and Geodetic Survey.
+Prior to her NOAA career, she was in commission in the United States Coast and Geodetic Survey from 1967 to 1970 as USC&GS Rude (ASV 90).
+She was named for Gilbert T. Rude, former Chief of the Division of Coastal Surveys of the Coast and Geodetic Survey.

 In 2008, NOAA decommissioned Rude and transferred her to the United States Environmental Protection Agency (EPA).
 Renamed US EPA Lake Explorer II, she entered EPA service as a research ship in 2009.

 USC&GS and NOAA

 Construction and commissioning

 Rude (pronounced "Rudy") was built as an "auxiliary survey vessel" (ASV) for the U.S. Coast and Geodetic Survey at the Jackobson Shipyard in Oyster Bay, New York.
-It was launched on 17 August 1966 and commissioned into Coast and Geodetic Survey service on 29 March 1967 as USC&GS Rude (ASV 90).
-When the Coast and Geodetic Survey merged with other United States Government organizations to form NOAA on 3 October 1970, it became a part of the NOAA fleet as NOAAS Rude (S 590).
+She was launched on 17 August 1966 and commissioned into Coast and Geodetic Survey service on 29 March 1967 as USC&GS Rude (ASV 90).
+When the Coast and Geodetic Survey merged with other United States Government organizations to form NOAA on 3 October 1970, she became a part of the NOAA fleet as NOAAS Rude (S 590).

 Technical details

 Rude′s hull was 90 ft long, the smallest in the NOAA fleet.
-It had a total of 11 bunk spaces.
+She had a total of 11 bunk spaces.
 The ship's mess room could seat seven.
-It carried a complement of four NOAA Corps officers and seven other crew members, including one licensed engineer.
+She carried a complement of four NOAA Corps officers and seven other crew members, including one licensed engineer.